 What are the differences?

-Life Alert is the company that many people think of when they think of home medical alert systems because the company first achieved fame in the late 1990s after its infomercials that starred a woman falling and having troubles getting up.
+Life Alert is the company that most people think of when they think of home medical alert systems.
+This is due largely to its first infomercials, from the late 90s, that starred a woman falling and having trouble getting up.
 “Help!
 I’ve fallen and I can’t get up,” the line from that commercial is now a part of everyday language.